High School of Enterprise, Business, & Technology: Foreign languages Offered/foreign exchange program

 Students can take Spanish as a foreign language, and American Sign Language is offered.
 German was also formerly offered.

 Advanced Placement and Honor Societies and courses

-Several Advanced level courses are taken such as AP English Literature & Composition, AP English Language & Composition, Calculus, Physics, American History Honors, AP World History, AP Spanish, AP Music Theory and AP Biology.
+Several Advanced level courses are taken such as AP English Literature and Composition, AP English Language and Composition, Calculus, Physics, American History Honors, AP World History, AP Spanish, AP Music Theory and AP Biology.

 The school has a chapter in the National Honor Society, National Technical Honor Society, and The Quill and Scroll Society.

 Students who show proficiency in one or several subjects are given the option of taking these courses and other Honors courses.

 Extra curricular activities and sports

 In addition to a rigorous curriculum, the student body is encouraged to participate in several clubs such as Drama, DECCA, Future Business Leaders of America and Model United Nations.

 The school has several sports teams shared with The School for Legal Studies and Progress High School including:

 Boys: Varsity and J/V Football, Handball, Varsity and J/V baseball, Varsity Soccer, Varsity Basketball and Golf.

 Girls: Varsity and J/V Basketball, Varsity and J/V Volleyball, Softball, Varsity Volleyball, Varsity Soccer and Varsity basketball.

 The school plays host to budding artists, actors and musicians by offering campus wide organizations such as a yearly campus play, 3 campus wind bands, 2 full jazz big bands and EBT uses its 460 Complex as an art gallery to display student's artworks of varying kinds.